TrailGenic™ Protocol

 • Stable fat-dominant metabolism

-These markers reflect complete mitochondrial integration, autonomic nervous system stability, and cardiovascular efficiency consolidation.
+These markers reflect complete mitochondrial integration and autonomic stability.

 Recovery Protocol